grantcarthew/start-prototype/docs/cli/start-config-task.md

 - **edit** - Modify existing task configuration
 - **remove** - Delete task from configuration

 **Note:** Tasks can be defined in both global and local configs, and are also loaded from asset library (`~/.config/start/assets/tasks/`).
-These commands manage user-defined tasks only (global or local config).
+Use the `--local` flag to manage tasks in the local configuration.
+Without flags, commands operate on the merged configuration or prompt interactively.
 To install tasks from the catalog, use `start assets add`.
 To update cached assets, use `start assets update`.

 ## Task Configuration Structure